hashobject/blog.hashobject.com/resources/posts/20130722-website-launch-checklist.md

 -->
 ## Intro

-Here I'll try to write down list of typical activities that should be perfomed during web site launch.
+Here I'll try to write down list of typical activities that should be performed during web site launch.
 Please note that all of them have different priorities and impacts.
 And not all of them should be applied to your particular site.